hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     [`ssh_private_key_file`](/docs/templates/communicator.html#ssh_private_key_file)
     must be specified with this.

+-   `ssh_agent_auth` (boolean) - If true, the local SSH agent will be used to authenticate connections to the source instance.
+No temporary keypair will be created, and the values of `ssh_password` and `ssh_private_key_file` will be ignored.
+This is suitable for use if the source AMI already has authorized keys configured.

 -   `ssh_private_ip` (boolean) - If true, then SSH will always use the private IP if available.